Resolving stellar populations, star formation, and interstellar medium conditions with JWST in a large spiral galaxy at $z\approx2$: Implications on the evolution of the galaxy disk

 \subsection{Connection with gas inflows}

-By exploiting high-resolution \ha\ SINFONI AO-assisted observations of \target, \citet{Genzel:2023} found kinematic residuals indicative of rapid gas inflows at speeds of 87 km/s.
-More recent ERIS AO observations at higher spectral and spatial resolution have definitely confirmed the fast radial inflows and enabled a more accurate association with the spiral arms seen in the NIRCam imaging (Pulsoni et al., in prep.).
-The detection of such radial gas inflows, along with the results inferred in this work, supports the scenario of inflowing gas funneled from the galaxy outskirts towards the central bulge, which dilutes the metal content of the galaxy.
-Radial gas inflows detected along spiral arms may be fuelled by gas transport from the very outskirts of the disk, and external accretion from the circumgalactic medium (CGM), which is expected to leave imprints on the galaxy properties, if the inflowing gas is pristine or metal-poor, as we discuss in the following subsections.
+Exploiting high-resolution \ha\ SINFONI AO-assisted observations of \target, \citet{Genzel:2023} find kinematic residuals indicative of rapid gas inflows at speeds of 87 km/s.
+More recent ERIS AO observations at higher spectral and spatial resolutions have confirmed the fast radial inflows and enabled a more accurate association with the spiral arms seen in NIRCam imaging (Pulsoni et al., in prep.).
+The detection of such radial gas inflows, along with the results inferred in this work, supports the scenario of inflowing gas funneled from the galaxy outskirts toward the central bulge, which dilutes the metal content of the galaxy.
+Radial gas inflows detected along spiral arms may be fueled by gas transport from the very outskirts of the disk and by external accretion from the circumgalactic medium (CGM).
+If the inflowing gas is pristine or metal-poor, this process is expected to leave imprints on the galaxy properties, as discussed in the following subsections.